helpermethod/connor/README.md

 ### `--execute`

 Executes the reset.
-Without this flag, a dry run is performed.
+Without the flag, a dry run is performed.